TuckerBurke/SnakeEyes21/README.md

 ## Documentation
 I created this game using Java in 2015 for my Fundamentals of Computing II course at Onondaga Community College.
 Initially coded in Notepad++, I ported the code to NetBeans to create a .jar file.
 That required a bit of learning, such as utilization of .getResource and packages.
-Although this was created using fundamentals, I think the project came out rather nice and will likely use it in future portfolios.
+Although this was created using fundamentals, I think the project came out rather nicely and will likely use it in future portfolios.
 The font used is called Card Characters Regular and can be found on most free font sites.
 I was unable to determine the original creator.
 ## Sources
 [Required Font](CARDC___.TTF)
 [Java Source Files](SnakeEyes21/src/JavaSources)